• Use multiple words

 Change your contribution amount anytime?
 Yes No No

 Access your entire annual contribution amount as needed?
-No Yes Yes
+No Yes No

 Access only funds that have been deposited?
 Yes No Yes